What are the different types of knee injections for bone on bone knees

 Hyaluronic acid injections or Viscosupplementation for Knee Osteoarthritis: What to expect when getting gel injections in the knee

 Much like cortisone, it is very likely that this knee injection treatment has been explained to you already by your orthopedist.
 It is a conservative care plan to help you try to manage along until you can get a knee surgery scheduled or you are trying to do everything you can to avoid the knee surgery.

 Also like cortisone, you may have already had viscosupplementation and the effects and benefits have now worn off and you need to treat your knee differently.
 For some people, they may not even be reading this sentence because they have moved down the article to other treatments because this one is no longer an option for them.

-What is Hyaluronic acid injections or Viscosupplementation?
+What are Hyaluronic acid injections or Viscosupplementation?

-The explanation that you may have been given is that hyaluronic acid injections will provide a gel-like cushion in your knee, getting between the shin and thigh bones to alleviate your bone on bone situation.
+The explanation that you may have been given is that hyaluronic acid injections will provide a gel-like cushion in your knee, getting between the shin and thigh bones to alleviate your bone-on-bone situation.
 The injections increase the volume of the protective synovial fluid in the knee.

 - The treatment is therefore referred to as Viscosupplementation – because you are supplementing the “viscosity” or the thick, sticky, gel-like properties of the synovial fluid.
 Hyaluronic acid is naturally occurring in the synovial fluid of the knee.